haldonmez/dilective-app/README.md

-# Dilective
+ # 🧠 Dilective – Learn Through Handwriting

-> Dilective is an interactive playground for young learners to create, adapt and learn.
-Dilective uses custom models built from scratch to recognize handwritten units to create an entertaining platform.
+  Dilective is an interactive playground designed for young learners to **create**, **adapt**, and **learn** through handwriting.
+  It uses a custom-built AI model to recognize handwritten characters, turning them into educational interactions.

+## 🚀 Features

+  - ✍️ Handwriting recognition using a custom-trained model
+  - 🖼️ Interactive canvas for drawing and input
+  - 🧒 Child-friendly and intuitive UI
+  - 🧪 Flask-based backend for rapid deployment

 ## Screenshot
 ![](static/readme_images/image1.png)